GET IN TOUCH

 I do not provide crisis or on-call services.
 If you are in crisis or need immediate support between scheduled appointments, call 1-800-273-8255 or text "GULF" to 741741.

 If you need assistance managing a behavioral or mental health crisis contact The Mobile Response Team (MRT) which provides 24/7 intervention and support to all individuals in Escambia, Santa Rosa, Okaloosa and Walton Counties.
+Call 866-517-7766.
 The team will assess your concerns via phone triage and can dispatch a team to your location if needed.
-Call 866-517-7766 or visit to learn more.

 For Veterans and families, the Veteran’s Crisis Line offers 24/7 support via phone, online chat or text.
 Call 1-800-273-8255 and press 1 or text 838255.